ZacharyWesterman/skrunk/README.md

 - Fine-grained user control:
   - User Isolation: Sometimes you don't want certain groups of users to interact (e.g. in-laws, different friend groups, etc).
 If that's the case, admins can assign a "group" to users.
 Any users not in the same group will not be able to see or interact with each other's data.
   - User Permissions: Control what type of actions users are allowed to do, and what they're allowed to see.
 - Bot friendly: admins can generate API tokens to allow bots or other services to securely make requests.
+These tokens can have the same permissions restrictions applied to them as users!
 Check out the [Python API repo](https://github.com/ZacharyWesterman/skrunk_api) for a fast way to get started.

 Every one of the above features is fully optional, and can be enabled or disabled from the admin options.